-Alcohol's Effects on the Body
+(Excerpted from the National Institute on Alcohol Abuse and Alcoholism - Alcohol's Effects on the Body)

 Drinking too much - on a single occasion or over time - can take a serious toll on your health.

 Here's how alcohol can affect your body:

-Brain: Alcohol interferes with the brain's communication pathways, and can affect the way the brain looks and works.
-These disruptions can change mood and behavior, and make it harder to think clearly and move with coordination.

-Heart: Drinking a lot over a long time or too much on a single occasion can damage the heart, causing problems including: Cardiomyopathy - Stretching and drooping of heart muscle, Arrhythmias - Irregular heartbeat, Stroke, High blood pressure

-Research also shows that drinking moderate amounts of alcohol may protect healthy adults from developing coronary heart disease.

-Liver: Heavy drinking takes a toll on the liver, and can lead to a variety of problems and liver inflammations including: Steatosis, or fatty liver, Alcoholic hepatitis, Fibrosis, Cirrhosis

-Pancreas: Alcohol causes the pancreas to produce toxic substances that can eventually lead to pancreatitis, a dangerous inflammation and swelling of the blood vessels in the pancreas that prevents proper digestion.

-Cancer: Drinking too much alcohol can increase your risk of developing certain cancers, including cancers of the: Mouth, Esophagus, Throat, Liver, Breast

-Immune System: Drinking too much can weaken your immune system, making your body a much easier target or disease.
+- A. Brain: Alcohol interferes with the brain's communication pathways, and can affect the way the brain looks and works.
+These disruptions can change mood and behavior, and make it harder to think clearly and move with coordination. - B. Heart: Drinking a lot over a long time or too much on a single occasion can damage the heart, causing problems including: Cardiomyopathy Stretching and drooping of heart muscle, Arrhythmias Irregular heartbeat, Stroke, High blood pressure - C. Research also shows that drinking moderate amounts of alcohol may protect healthy adults from developing coronary heart disease. - D. Liver: Heavy drinking takes a toll on the liver, and can lead to a variety of problems and liver inflammations including: Steatosis, or fatty liver, Alcoholic hepatitis, Fibrosis, Cirrhosis - E. Pancreas: Alcohol causes the pancreas to produce toxic substances that can eventually lead to pancreatitis, a dangerous inflammation and swelling of the blood vessels in the pancreas that prevents proper digestion. - F. Cancer: Drinking too much alcohol can increase your risk of developing certain cancers, including cancers of the: Mouth, Esophagus, Throat, Liver, Breast - G. Immune System: Drinking too much can weaken your immune system, making your body a much easier target or disease.
 Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
-Drinking a lot on a single occasion slows your body's ability to ward off infections - even up to 24 hours after getting drunk.
+Drinking a lot on a single occasion slows your body's ability to ward off infections even up to 24 hours after getting drunk.

-Drug's Effects on the Body
+Here's how drugs can affect your body:

-For complete information on drug health risks, download the latest edition of 2017 Edition of Drugs of Abuse, DEA Resource Guide at:
+A. For complete information on drug health risks, download the latest edition of the U.S. Department of Justice's Drug Enforcement Administration (DEA) Resource Guide 2020 Edition of Drugs of Abuse.